AnnaBartnik/Geog418_FinalProject_Tutorial_AnnaB/README.md

 #### Next, running a For Loop Tool
 The raw temperature data from weather stations often includes errors, missing values, and outliers that can distort the analysis.
 Cleaning this data is critical to ensure that the temperature values used for aggregation and spatial analysis are realistic and meaningful.

-*metntion the months its being focused on too and why did i chose the - and + values?*
+*mentioned the months it's being focused on too and why did I chose the - and + values?*
 Seasonal averages focus on specific periods of interest, such as the wildfire season (May to October).
 Aggregating data for this period helps in studying the relationship between climate conditions and wildfire patterns.